xiyuzhai-husky-lang/visored-cli-example/README.md

 # visored-cli-example

-You should set the proper path to the local clone of husky git repo
+You should set the proper path to the local clone of husky git repo.

+Note: it's Xiyu's fork of husky (https://github.com/xiyuzhai/husky), containing the latest visored-cli

 You should set the following environment variables: